vladinator1000/blog/content/blog/how-to-teach-complex-subjects.md

 ## 1. Chop up the tutorial

 Let's say we sprinkle learning between the experience of playing.
-Imagine how these activities would look plotted over time, where blue is play and red is learning.
-They could look something like this:
+Imagine how these activities would look plotted over time, where blue is play and red is learning:

 ![](/images/how-to-teach-complex-subjects/split-tutorial.png)